Because of their overwhelming size and weight, motor vehicle accidents involving semi trucks are often very destructive when they occur.

 - Mental: Post-traumatic stress disorder, other anxiety disorders, new phobias or aversions

 - Reproductive: Physical damage to the genitals, loss of ability to enjoy sexual intercourse

 - Dermatological: Road rash, burns, scarring

 Legal Help After A Semi-Truck Accident

-Because semi-truck crashes are so catastrophic, it is important to call an attorney immediately to go over your legal rights.
+Because semi-truck crashes are so catastrophic, it is important to call an experienced semi-truck accident attorney immediately to go over your legal rights.
 There is often a great deal of evidence and witness testimony that needs to be preserved to ensure your claim is properly handled, which only increases the importance of hiring the right lawyer for your case.